Tristan-dvr/KG_Marketplace/GithubReadme/Quests.md

 8) Cozyheim_EXP - a reward where the Target is amount of exp.
 Example Cozyheim_EXP: 100.
 Will give +100 exp of Cozyheim experience to player who finished a quest
 9) SetCustomValue - a reward where the Target is a CustomValue name.
 Example SetCustomValue: MyCustomValue, 100.
 Will set CustomValue with name MyCustomValue to 100
 10) AddCustomValue - a reward where the Target is a CustomValue name.
 Example AddCustomValue: MyCustomValue, 100.
 Will add 100 to CustomValue with name MyCustomValue
+11) GuildAddLevel - a reward where the Target is amount of guild level.
+Example GuildAddLevel: 10.
+Will add 10 guild levels to player's guild
 ```

 Quest Requirements Types: